Skip to Content

 Features

-LT Concept – The LT concept stands for Light and Tough, and that is the overall trend that makes the new series of reels from Daiwa stand out from the competition.
+The LT concept stands for Light and Tough, which is the trend that makes Daiwa’s new series of reels stand out from the competition.
 Daiwa has a knack for making reels that maximize comfort and weight while not sacrificing durability and strength.
 While this reel might feel light, it certainly doesn’t feel cheap.

 Features at a Glance